cherrisimo/oekolopoly-rl/README.md

 ```
 * `--algo`: specifies the algorithm to be executed
 * `--env`: name of environment
-* `-f`: save agent to the wished folder, if not defined logs is used as the default path
+* `-f`: save agent to desired folder.
+If not defined, `logs` is used as the default path, therefore it's an optional paramater.

 ### Train a certain agent more: